folio-org/.github/README-maven.md

 Create a `.github/workflows` directory in the root of the module repository, and add a file named `maven.yml` with the following content.

+Note: After this Workflow is committed, then do not re-name it.
+Its sequential GitHub run number is utilised by the CI for naming the built snapshot artifacts.

 ```yaml
 name: Maven central workflow